 The core of Ph.D. study in Ecology is a research project aimed at original scientific papers.
 The project should focus at a well-defined problem in ecological research, with clear testable hypotheses.
 It must have a competent supervisor and adequate funding must be secured.

-Study for foreign students not fluent in Czech or Slovak languages may be subject to fee.
-For details, ask directly the head of the Ph.D. board of ecology David Storch; for administrative issues, Magdalena Čuříková.
+We accept foreign students not fluent in Czech for PhD studies in English language, with the same conditions as for the Czech candidated.
+For details, contant the prospective supervisor or directly the head of the Ph.D. board of ecology prof. David Storch; for administrative issues, Ms. Valerie Havrdová.